cosminadrianpopescu/azul/api.md

     in the terminal.
 Use it with caution, since it will accumulate memory until the current terminal is closed.
 If you set this on a currently long running shell, you might experience high memory consumption.
-  - remote_command If set, then open the new terminal remotelly, using the connection indicated in the remote_command (see the remote section)
+  - remote_info If set, then open the new terminal remotelly, using the connection indicated in the `remote_info.cmd` (see the remote section)

 Opens a new pane with a new shell.